DavidWz/Myun-Lang/README.md

 A script is basically the main method of that compilation unit.

-Myun does not support linking or referencing to other files yet, so you need to define all necessary function in that one file.
+Myun does not support linking or referencing to other files yet, so you need to define all necessary functions in that one file.

 ### <a name="Functions">Functions</a>